Argentum11/springboot-mall/README.md

 ## Database Setup

-Run the following SQL to set up the `mall` database and seed it with an example product:
+Run the following SQL to set up the `mall` database and product, user table:

 ```sql
 CREATE DATABASE mall;